timgates42/pyjs/README.rst

    This is intended to supercede XULRunner as the default on Linux once ready.

-   GIWebKit must be explicitly enabled.  create a $HOME/.pyjd/pyjdrc file containing the following two lines:
+   GIWebKit must be explicitly enabled.
+Create a $HOME/.pyjd/pyjdrc file containing the following two lines:

    [gui]